Cystic Fibrosis (CF): Symptoms, Causes, and Treatment

 People with cystic fibrosis are now living longer and happier lives than before.
 All the credit for it goes to the new treatment options and improvement in CF care.

-- Antibiotics play an important role in recovering from an infection and protection from getting it again in future.
+- Antibiotics play an important role in recovering from an infection and protecting from getting it again in future.
 You can take these orally or inject into vein.

-- Bronchodilators, relax the tubes of lungs which significantly improve the airflow and breathing.
-You can take these by either inhalers or nebulisers.
+- Bronchodilators, relax the tubes of the lungs which significantly improve airflow and breathing.
+You can take these by either inhalers or nebulizers.

-- Other drugs including cystic fibrosis transmembrane conductance regulator (CFTR) modulators are used to improve the function of defective gene.
-These play an important in advance management of CF as they do not control the effects of CF, rather they target the defective CFTR gene.
+- Other drugs including cystic fibrosis transmembrane conductance regulator (CFTR) modulators are used to improve the function of a defective gene.
+These play an important in the advanced management of CF as they do not control the effects of CF, rather they target the defective CFTR gene.

-- Bowel surgery involves the surgical removal of a stool which might be blocking your bowel movement.
+- Bowel surgery involves the surgical removal of a stool that might be blocking your bowel movement.